FireEye (NASDAQ:FEYE) Releases Q2 2021 Earnings Guidance

-FireEye (NASDAQ:FEYE) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of 0.080-0.090 for the period, compared to the Thomson Reuters consensus estimate of $0.080.
+FireEye (NASDAQ:FEYE) updated its second quarter 2021 earnings guidance on Tuesday.
+The company provided earnings per share guidance of 0.080-0.090 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.080.
 The company issued revenue guidance of $246 million-$250 million, compared to the consensus revenue estimate of $244.14 million.FireEye also updated its FY 2021 guidance to 0.390-0.410 EPS.

+Several research analysts have recently weighed in on FEYE shares.
+Morgan Stanley lifted their target price on shares of FireEye from $14.00 to $19.00 and gave the stock an equal weight rating in a research report on Friday, January 8th.
+Bank of America raised shares of FireEye from a neutral rating to a buy rating and set a $27.00 target price on the stock in a research report on Thursday, February 4th.
+Mizuho raised their price target on shares of FireEye from $22.00 to $23.00 and gave the stock a neutral rating in a report on Tuesday.
+The Goldman Sachs Group raised their price target on shares of FireEye from $17.00 to $25.00 and gave the stock a buy rating in a report on Friday, January 8th.
+Finally, Zacks Investment Research upgraded shares of FireEye from a sell rating to a hold rating and set a $21.00 target price for the company in a research note on Tuesday, April 6th.
+One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and five have given a buy rating to the company.
+The company currently has a consensus rating of Hold and a consensus price target of $21.25.

-FireEye (NASDAQ:FEYE) last announced its quarterly earnings data on Tuesday, April 27th.
-The information security company reported $0.08 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.06 by $0.02.
-The business had revenue of $246.00 million during the quarter, compared to analysts’ expectations of $237.00 million.
+FireEye (NASDAQ:FEYE) last released its quarterly earnings data on Tuesday, April 27th.
+The information security company reported $0.08 EPS for the quarter, beating the consensus estimate of $0.06 by $0.02.
+The company had revenue of $246.00 million during the quarter, compared to the consensus estimate of $237.00 million.
 FireEye had a negative return on equity of 13.83% and a negative net margin of 23.48%.
-The firm’s quarterly revenue was up 9.3% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned ($0.02) earnings per share.
-As a group, equities analysts anticipate that FireEye will post -0.33 EPS for the current year.
+The firm’s revenue for the quarter was up 9.3% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted ($0.02) EPS.
+As a group, sell-side analysts predict that FireEye will post -0.33 EPS for the current fiscal year.

-A number of research firms have commented on FEYE.
-Barclays lifted their target price on FireEye from $21.00 to $22.00 and gave the stock an underweight rating in a report on Wednesday.
-BMO Capital Markets lifted their target price on FireEye from $17.00 to $25.00 and gave the stock a market perform rating in a report on Wednesday, February 3rd.
-The Goldman Sachs Group lifted their price objective on FireEye from $17.00 to $25.00 and gave the stock a buy rating in a report on Friday, January 8th.
-Piper Sandler boosted their price target on FireEye from $16.00 to $22.00 and gave the company a neutral rating in a report on Tuesday, January 5th.
-Finally, Morgan Stanley boosted their price objective on FireEye from $14.00 to $19.00 and gave the company an equal weight rating in a research report on Friday, January 8th.
-One analyst has rated the stock with a sell rating, seven have issued a hold rating and five have issued a buy rating to the stock.
-The company has an average rating of Hold and an average price target of $21.25.

-In other news, EVP Alexa King sold 39,814 shares of the company’s stock in a transaction that occurred on Wednesday, February 17th.
-The stock was sold at an average price of $20.54, for a total transaction of $817,779.56.
-Following the transaction, the executive vice president now owns 340,062 shares of the company’s stock, valued at $6,984,873.48.
+In other news, EVP Alexa King sold 39,814 shares of the stock in a transaction that occurred on Wednesday, February 17th.
+The stock was sold at an average price of $20.54, for a total value of $817,779.56.
+Following the completion of the sale, the executive vice president now owns 340,062 shares of the company’s stock, valued at approximately $6,984,873.48.
 The transaction was disclosed in a legal filing with the SEC, which is available at this link.
 Corporate insiders own 2.20% of the company’s stock.

 FireEye, Inc provides intelligence-based cybersecurity solutions to prepare for, prevent, investigate, respond to, and remediate cyber-attacks in organizations.
 Its FireEye products include network, email, endpoint, and cloud security control products to detect and prevent threats; Dynamic Threat Intelligence Cloud, a bi-directional cloud-based service; Helix Security Operations Platform, a cloud-hosted security operations platform; Cloudvisory cloud security products; and customer support and maintenance services.